genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 }
 ```

-The transformation resolves the linking target automatically (Library → Preparation → Sample).
+The transformation resolves the linking target for created Cell Group automatically in the following order: Library → Preparation → Sample.
 To link to a specific group, set `cell_metadata.linking_group` explicitly:

 ```json
 "cell_metadata": {